Ationg Tituh

-Ationg Tituh (16 November 1959 – 13 June 2025) is a Malaysian politician who established and founded the Parti Gagasan Rakyat Sabah (GAGASAN), and also the inaugural president of the local party since 28 August 2013 until 2021, later succeeded by Stephen Jacob Jimbangan.
+Ationg Tituh (16 November 1959 – 13 June 2025) was a Malaysian politician who established and founded the Parti Gagasan Rakyat Sabah (GAGASAN), and also the inaugural president of the local party since 28 August 2013 until 2021, later succeeded by Stephen Jacob Jimbangan.
 His political party was among the 20 official political parties registered in 2013.
-In 2023, his party was then taken over by a local Tuaran politician, GRS Chairman Hajiji Noor and subsequently became the largest party in Sabah in terms of number of single party seats.
+In 2023, his party was then taken over by incumbent chief minister and GRS Chairman Hajiji Noor and subsequently became the largest party in Sabah in terms of number of single party seats.

 Career

-He began his political career as a member of United People's Justice Front (abbreviated as AKAR, later known as AKAR BERSATU) and become a political candidate in 1990 Sabah state election representing the AKAR Party for Kuamut.
+He began his political career as a member of United People's Justice Front (abbreviated as AKAR, later known as AKAR BERSATU) and became a political candidate in 1990 Sabah state election representing the AKAR Party for Kuamut.
 He was the main member of AKAR Party until 2001 where the party was fully dissolved.
-In 2009, he began to established the Sabah Gagasan Rakyat Party as AKAR Party successor but the party only registered under Registrar of Societies 3 years later in 2013.
-He officially become an organization founder of the party in 2013 and he is very well known among Kinabatangan people as the "First-ever president" of the local party that is based in Kinabatangan (but headquartered in Kota Kinabalu).
+In 2009, he began to establish the Sabah Gagasan Rakyat Party as AKAR Party successor but the party only registered under Registrar of Societies 3 years later in 2013.
+He officially became an organization founder of the party in 2013 and he is very well known among Kinabatangan people as the "First-ever president" of the local party that is based in Kinabatangan (but headquartered in Kota Kinabalu).
 He was also a founder of several Sabahan local non-governmental organizations (NGOs) since 2014.
-From 2018 to 2020, he began his action to comeback as political candidate for the Sabah elections after his party got well recognised after many contributions.
+From 2018 to 2020, he began his action to come back as political candidate for the Sabah elections after his party got well recognised after many contributions.